diablo02000/dotfiles/oh-my-sh/custom/plugins/ssh-diablo02000/README.md

 # SSH Diablo02000 Plugin for Oh My Zsh

-A custom Oh My Zsh plugin to manage SSH keys, based on the default ssh plugin.
+A custom Oh My Zsh plugin to manage SSH keys, based on the default SSH plugin.
 It adds convenient aliases for copying SSH keys to the clipboard.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->